Lead: Dr. Pascal Lavoie

 These samples help us understand how long RSV vaccine-related immunity lasts and how it may influence your baby’s immune response.
 All samples are collected by trained staff, if you are concerned about discomfort, numbing gel can be applied before the blood samples are taken.

-Click here, or scan the QR code to find more information about CBS Cord Blood Donation.
+Click here, or scan the QR code to find more information about how to register for CBS Cord Blood Donation.

 QR code